Anverse Inc

 Governance and Leadership

-Executive Director: Marty Sonenshine (Compensation: $174,160)
+Executive Director: Marty Sonenshine (Compensation: $174,160 per available records)

 The foundation operates with a philosophy of working anonymously and maintaining a low public profile.
-According to available information, Anverse prefers to work in "many different communities" and wants "the focus to be on the organizations we assist and the people they are helping."
+According to available information, Anverse prefers to work in "many different communities" and wants "the focus to be on the organisations we assist and the people they are helping."

 Application Process & Timeline